 Cybersecurity risks for financial institutions have significantly increased in recent years in part because of the proliferation of new technologies, the use of the internet, mobile telecommunications and cloud technologies to conduct financial transactions, and the increased sophistication and activities of organised crime, hackers, terrorists and other external extremist parties, including foreign state actors, in some circumstances as a means to promote political ends.
-In addition to the growing sophistication of certain parties, the commoditisation of cyber tools which are able to be weaponised by less sophisticated actors has led to an increase in the exploitation of technological vulnerabilities.
 Global events and geopolitical instability may lead to increased nation state targeting of financial institutions in the U.S. and abroad.
-Foreign state actors have become more sophisticated over time, increasing the risk of such an attack.
-Any of these parties may also attempt to fraudulently induce employees, customers, clients, vendors or other third parties or users of Morgan Stanley's systems to disclose sensitive information in order to gain access to its data or that of Morgan Stanley's employees or clients.
+Any of these parties may also attempt to fraudulently induce employees, customers, clients, vendors, or other third parties or users of Morgan Stanley's systems to disclose sensitive information in order to gain access to its data or that of Morgan Stanley's employees or clients.

-Cybersecurity risks may also derive from human error, fraud or malice on the part of its employees or third parties, including third party providers, or may result from accidental technological failure.
-These risks may be heightened by several factors including, for example, the COVID-19 pandemic, which has caused the majority of Morgan Stanley's employees to work remotely and access its secure networks through their home networks, or as a result of the integration of acquisitions and other strategic initiatives that may subject Morgan Stanley to new technology, customers or third party providers.
+Cybersecurity risks may also derive from human error, fraud or malice on the part of its employees or third parties, or may result from accidental technological failure.
+These risks may be heightened by several factors, including remote work or as a result of the integration of acquisitions and other strategic initiatives that may subject Morgan Stanley to new technology, customers or third-party providers.
 In addition, third parties with whom Morgan Stanley does business, the regulators with whom Morgan Stanley shares information and each of their service providers, as well as the third parties with whom Morgan Stanley's customers and clients share information used for authentication, may also be sources of cybersecurity risks, particularly where activities of customers are beyond Morgan Stanley's security and control systems.
-There is no guarantee that the measures Morgan Stanley takes will provide absolute security or recoverability given the techniques used in cyber attacks are complex and frequently change, and may not be able to be anticipated.
+There is no guarantee that the measures Morgan Stanley takes will provide absolute security or recoverability given that the techniques used in cyber attacks are complex and frequently change, and are difficult to anticipate.

-Like other financial services firms, Morgan Stanley, its third party providers, and its clients continue to be the subject of unauthorised access attacks, mishandling or misuse of information, computer viruses or malware, cyber attacks designed to obtain confidential information, destroy data, disrupt or degrade service, sabotage systems or cause other damage, denial of service attacks, data breaches, social engineering attacks and other events.
+Like other financial services firms, Morgan Stanley, its third-party providers, and its clients continue to be the subject of unauthorised access attacks, mishandling or misuse of information, computer viruses or malware, cyber attacks designed to obtain confidential information, destroy data, disrupt or degrade service, sabotage systems or cause other damage, denial of service attacks, data breaches, social engineering attacks and other events.
 There can be no assurance that such unauthorised access, mishandling or misuse of information or cyber incidents will not occur in the future, and they could occur more frequently and on a more significant scale.